 The College of Technology and Applied Sciences (CTAS) helps students develop knowledge and skill in technological fields that qualify them for career positions and leadership responsibility in industry, government, and commercial enterprise.
-Each student is guided to select a major that addresses short-term employment goals through state-of-the-art technological preparation.
+Each student is guided to select a major that addresses short-term employment goals through state-ofthe-art technological preparation.
 Long-term career aspirations are supported through the development of a strong base in mathematics, science, engineering, and technical principles, coupled with a solid foundation in liberal arts and a commitment to lifelong learning.

-Engineering technology programs offer professional preparation through a B.S. degree that stresses state-of-the-art technological applications.
+Engineering technology programs offer professional preparation through a B.S. degree that stresses state-of-theart technological applications.
 Special emphasis is placed on the development of knowledge and skill in applied mathematics, natural sciences, and engineering principles with formal laboratory experiences.
 This mixed educational approach provides the basis for both employment and a long-term career evolution.

 The other CTAS technology programs provide the opportunity for students to develop knowledge and skill in solving broad-scale industrial problems, operating modern technological systems, and managing personnel in the implementation of processes and production.
-Programs of study focus on the latest technologies in areas such as aviation flight training and management, environmentally hazardous waste management, graphic communications, interactive computer graphics, and industrial management.
+Programs of study focus on the latest technologies in areas such as aviation flight training and management, environmental technology management, graphic information technology, fire service management, and industrial management.